sherryrich/bandersnatch/README.md

 ## Testing

-Extensive testing was completed to review each possible path / scanrio a user might take.
+Extensive testing was completed to review each possible path / scenario a user might take.
 This was to ensure looping back to the start and no dead ends were encountered.
-Input validation were also compelted to test possible errors.
+Input validation were also completed to test possible errors.
 Validating code via PEP8 Linter.